AdibOsmany/Courses/README.md

 *About: Looking to gain experience in software development.*

 # Welcome to my github portfolio!
-This portfolio contains most of my coding assignments, projects, and a couple of events I was apart of.
+This portfolio contains my coding assignments, projects, and a couple of events I was apart of.
 <pre><code>
 Map:
 ├───Courses